iiscphy354/computational-physics/README.md

 5. Projects can start right away.

 ### Homeworks
 Homeworks will be uploaded here periodically.
-There will be descent amount of time to submit the homeworks in time.
+There will be decent amount of time to submit the homeworks in time.

 **There is a penalty for the late submission of the homeworks.**
 *For every day you are late (unless informed prior to submission) `25%` of the marks will be deducted.
 After 4 days there wont't be any credit for the homework.*